AJWest22/MS2-submission/README.md

 There are several features I would like to add to develop this game and make it more my own: a captain, ids for the army squads, a counter, levels of difficulty, improved computer AI, a timer, making the game unable to be played without the squads being placed first.

-- Captain: I would like to add a single div called the captain, this would be just a one div, and if hit, it would end the game immediately.
+- Captain: I would like to add a single div called the captain, this would be made of just one div, and if hit, it would end the game immediately.

 - IDs for the squads: Currently the squads are hard to distinguish, so I would like to add a nametag to the squads divs, so this way the player can see what they picking up and dragging.